LIVE

-Every gun safe manufacturer lies about capacity.
+Understanding gun safe sizes starts with this fact: every manufacturer lies about capacity.
 Not a little.
 A lot.
 That “24-gun safe” you’re eyeing?
 It holds about 14 actual rifles with scopes.
 That “48-gun” model?
 Maybe 28 in real life.
 The industry counts capacity by cramming bare, scopeless rifles shoulder-to-shoulder with zero room for accessories.
 Nobody stores guns like that.

 I’ve helped dozens of people pick the right size safe, and the number one regret I hear is “I should have gone bigger.”
-This guide gives you honest, real-world capacity numbers by safe size, explains why manufacturers inflate their claims, and helps you figure out exactly what size you actually need.
+This guide breaks down gun safe sizes with honest, real-world capacity numbers, explains why manufacturers inflate their claims, and helps you figure out exactly what size you actually need.

 Why Manufacturers Inflate Capacity Numbers